Orthodontics

 Braces can correct structural issues in the teeth and bite, but they may not resolve TMJ disorders caused by muscle tension, arthritis, or joint degeneration.
 In such cases, orthodontic treatment may still contribute to overall jaw stability but may need to be combined with other therapies.

-Patients researching treatment outcomes frequently ask Can Braces Fix TMJ and whether orthodontic care guarantees complete symptom relief.
+Patients researching treatment outcomes frequently ask if braces can fix TMJ and whether orthodontic care guarantees complete symptom relief.
 While many individuals experience improvement, success depends on identifying and addressing the underlying cause of the disorder.

 A personalized treatment plan developed by experienced dental professionals offers the best chance of achieving long-term comfort and jaw function.